ISAITB/docs-tdl/source/handlers/index.rst

     soap.version, Receive configuration, Yes, ``string``, SOAP Version.
 Can be 1.1 or 1.2. soap.version, Send configuration, Yes, ``string``, SOAP Version.
-Can be 1.1 or 1.2. soap.encoding, Send configuration, No, ``string``, Character set encoding. http.uri.extension, Send configuration, No, ``string``, Http URI extension for the address2.
+Can be 1.1 or 1.2. soap.encoding, Send configuration, No, ``string``, Character set encoding. http.uri.extension, Send configuration, No, ``string``, HTTP URI extension for the address.

 .. code-block:: xml